pkayokay/biblereadinglog/README.md

 # README

+You can find the production version of this app at https://my.biblereadinglog.com

 ### Installation
 A prerequisite for this project is that you have Ruby and Ruby on Rails installed.
 ```